johnlinnane/ohm-sweet-ohm/README.md

 In my project I used SinOsc,and Saw Osc generators.
 I also used a SinOsc signal to cause a vibrato on a SawOsc in my MainMelody class.
 I used the Noise generator, along with LPF, Impulse and Gain to synthesise a snare drum sound.
-This file was not used as the large number of generators was too processing intensive for the system.
-I used a SinOsc, ADSR filter, Step generator and Envelope generator to synthesize a kick drum sound.
+A SinOsc, ADSR filter, Step generator and Envelope generator were used to synthesize a kick drum sound.

 For random note generation I created an arpeggiator class using the Math.random function.
 This cycles through an array of defined notes in random order.